Francis Fukuyama: Current views

 Fukuyama announced the end of the neoconservative moment and argued for the demilitarization of the War on Terrorism:

 Fukuyama endorsed Barack Obama in the 2008 US presidential election.
 He states:

-In 2007 Fukuyama criticized the American government's attitude to Iran, “If the only thing we're putting on the table is that we'll talk to you, it isn't going to work..What the Iranians have really wanted over a long period of time is the grand bargain".
-In 2009 he described Iran as "not quite a tyranny, petty or grand" but also not a liberal democracy and added that "Iran could evolve towards a genuine rule-of-law democracy within the broad parameters of the 1979 constitution".
+In 2007 Fukuyama criticized the American government's attitude to Iran, "If the only thing we're putting on the table is that we'll talk to you, it isn't going to work.
+What the Iranians have really wanted over a long period of time is the grand bargain."
+In 2009 he described Iran as "not quite a tyranny, petty or grand" but also not a liberal democracy and added that "Iran could evolve towards a genuine rule-of-law democracy within the broad parameters of the 1979 constitution."

 In a 2018 interview with New Statesman, when asked about his views on the resurgence of socialist politics in the United States and the United Kingdom, he responded:

 In a review for The Washington Post, Fukuyama discussed Ezra Klein's 2020 book Why We're Polarized regarding US politics, and outlined Klein's central conclusion about the importance of race and white identity to Donald Trump voters and Republicans.

 In 2020, Fukuyama became the chair of the editorial board for American Purpose, a magazine established in 2020 to promote three central ideas.
 Firstly, it wants to promote liberal democracy in the United States.
 Secondly, it seeks to understand and opine on the challenges to liberal democracy in other countries.
 Thirdly, it wants to "offer criticism and commentary on history and biography, high art and pop culture, science and technology."

 Fukuyama has also perceived Joe Biden's victory in the 2020 presidential election as the result of the Western system's ability to correct mistakes.

 Views following Russian invasion of Ukraine

-Following the Russian invasion of Ukraine in February 2022, Fukuyama made several prognoses in the magazine American Purpose:
+A few weeks after the beginning of Russia's invasion of Ukraine in February 2022, Fukuyama made several prognoses in the magazine American Purpose: